MahdiMohammadiha/email_service/README.md

 - `flask run`

-**You should have Python 3, pip, and venv installed on your system.**
+**You need to have Python3, pip, venv and MongoDB service installed on your system.**